-Steve has never been a big fan of roast turkey.
+Roast turkey.
 It is such a difficult thing to get right, what with the size, its tendency to dry out and the bands of sinew and tendon in the legs.
 The solution is to brine your turkey first, then it will remain moist and take on extra flavour.
 This is loosely based on a traditional American Thanksgiving recipe (leaving out the usual practice of deep-frying the brined bird before serving).

 Prep 39hrs Cook 4hrs Servs 6

 Place all the ingredients for the brine, including the herbs, lemon halves and vermouth, if using, in a stockpot and bring to the boil, stirring often, to encourage the salt and sugar to dissolve.